mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 of dust and regolith by various bacterial species.
-The canyons glisten with the green and purple hues of the stones and cast a hypnotic prismatic effect when Gakxaal’s star shines directly upon them.
+The canyons glisten with the green and purple hues of the stones and cast a hypnotic prismatic effect when Gakxaal's star shines directly upon them.

 Shazeku
 During the Long Night, Shazeku was governed by a